eltoroit/LDS_Interview/interview.md

 **READER:** Wow, that's a lot more code that we had when writing the old faithful `<apex:detail />` in Visualforce.

-**EL TORO:** You are a very observant person, and yes indeed it's a lot more, but not everyhting is required.
+**EL TORO:** You are a very observant person, and yes indeed it's a lot more code, but not everyhting is required.
 On the other hand, this actually gives you a bit more power than the Visualforce component.
 For example:

 - It gives you inline editing
+- You can hook up to events and handle for loading, submiting,succes, and error *(interrupted)*

+**READER:** Yeah, but those were also available with the old faithful `<apex:detail />`.

+**EL TORO:** True, but I was just getting started with the list

 - You can specify how many columns you want to see
-- Events that you can handle for loading, submiting,succes, and error

-**READER:** yeah, but most of that was available with the `<apex:detail />`.
-Except for the number of columns.
+- It allows you to decide which fields you want to see / edit. *(interrupted)*

+**READER:** You can epecify the number of columns, not just one or two deined by the page layout?

-**EL TORO:** true, by the way, here we are specifying 4 columns
+**EL TORO:** Absolutely! in the previous example we were using four columns.

+**READER:** But I am 'confused, you said it uses page layouts but you are stating you can control the fields displayed?
+Aren't you contradicting yourself?

+**EL TORO:** Let me explain.
+You can decide which fields to use based on a page layout (which is based on profile, record type and FLS), a compact layout, or providing the list of fields.
+Actually you can have the layout and have a list of fields.

+**READER:** What is a Compact layout?

+**EL TORO:** A compact layout displays a record’s key fields at a glance in both the Salesforce mobile app and Lightning Experience.

-**READER:** One thing I wish it had, was the ability to use the page layouts, and the compact layouts.
+**READER:** That's cool...
+Many times I wished the `<apex:detail />` would give me the ability to use compact layouts.
 Many times, I had to write tons of code because I did not wanted all the fields in the page layout.

-**EL TORO:** Actually, this component has the ability to specify that you want the compact layout by doing `layoutType="Compact"`.
+**EL TORO:** This component gives the ability to specify you want the compact layout by doing `layoutType="Compact"`.
 You could actually specify some fields that you want to be there (even if they are not part of the layout) or just the fields you want.
-That is actually what I demonstrate on the second example.
+That is actually what I'll demonstrate on the second example.

 **READER:** Wow, that is awesome!
-And something you could not do with Visualforce.
+Can't wait to see that happening...
+Definetly something you could not do with Visualforce.
 Can you do the same in LWC?

+**EL TORO:** Absolutely.

 ## Lightning Web Components

-**EL TORO:** Absolutely, this is what it would look like in LWC.
+**EL TORO:** Let's take a look at what the LWC code looks like.

 ```
 <lightning-record-form record-id={recordId} object-api-name="Contact" columns="4" mode="view" layout-type="Full" onload={onload} onerror={onerror} onsuccess={onsuccess} oncancel={oncancel}>
 </lightning-record-form>
 ```

-**READER:** I took a look at the [advanced demo for Aura components](./force-app/Lds/main/default/aura/alRecordForm2) and that is pretty good.
+**READER:** I took a look at the [advanced demo for Aura components](./force-app/Lds/main/default/aura/alRecordForm2) and that is pretty awesome.
 I like the way that you built a dynamic component to change the different attributes and be able to compare the different settings.
 Did you build a similar demo for LWC?

 **EL TORO:** Actually, yes I did... but the [advanced demo for LWC components](./force-app/Lds/main/default/lwc/wlRecordForm2) is a bit different because you can't create components at run-time with LWC.
-So I reset the attributes to remove the component, then few milliseconds later I call the makeComponent() method to set the new properties.
+So I reset the attributes to remove the component from the DOM, then few milliseconds later I call the makeComponent() method to set the new properties.

 **READER:** That was pretty clever.